 VR Education Software and Hardware

 The most successful educational experiences are ones that capture the attention of those being taught.
-By engaging with students on a visceral level, it motivates them to learn, and then introduces them to content relevant to the process.
-The attraction is its immersive nature: imagine students in small town USA being able to visit an exhibit at the Louvre, for example.
+By engaging with students on a visceral level, VR motivates them to learn, and improves content understanding and retention.

-There are several VR headsets currently on the market, and even more coming on board as the technology becomes more accessible.
-Many integrate smartphones as their screens, such as Oculus, which uses a Samsung Galaxy.
-The consumer release of Oculus is set for the spring of 2016.
+There are several VR headsets currently on the market, and even more coming on board as the technology matures and prices drop.
+Some headsets such as Oculus Rift integrate smartphones as their VR screens, while others such as the HTC Vive have their own embedded screen and are powered by a PC.

-Google Cardboard is a cheap example that also uses a smartphone as a screen, and as its name implies, is actually made of cardboard.
+Google Cardboard is a low-cost/no-cost example that also uses a smartphone as a screen, and, as its name implies, is actually made of cardboard.
 Designed specifically for school applications, it is featured for Google Expeditions, which presents teacher-led field trips to various locations.

 Alchemy VR is a software package that originally marketed itself as the world’s first virtual communications coach, purporting to boost employee presentation and engagement skills.
-As a recent feature, they have released Alchemy Learning, a collaboration with International Neuroscience Network Association that is aimed at providing accelerated learning through interactive experiences.
+The company has evolved into a provider of rich VR content that combines technical innovations with creative storytelling.

 How AppReal-VR Can Help

 AppReal-VR is a software company that specializes in virtual reality development and augmented reality development.
-We have in our DNA experienced specialists in the realms of precision 3D modeling and photorealistic design, gyro and accelerometer integration (for motion processing and interpretation), image processing and speech recognition – the core competencies that will drive custom VR solutions for education, training and industry.
+Our team includes experienced specialists in the fields of precision 3D modeling and photorealistic design, gyro and accelerometer integration (for motion processing and interpretation), image processing and speech recognition – the core competencies that will drive custom VR solutions for education, training, and industry.